prosopRepoNEH/prosopRepoNEH.github.io/schedule.md

 **Recap and Introduction to Personas - 9am-10am**

 * Recap yesterday's session
-* Discuss the "user stories" and "personas" as a way
+* Discuss the "user stories" and "personas" as a way to talk about how the site will be used

 **Persona Generation, part 1 - 10am-10:30**